Yellen's next test: Persuading G20 that U.S. Congress will not block tax deal

 Congress also would need to approve changes to comply with a new multilateral treaty needed to allow for the reallocation of taxing rights for multinationals.

-A U.S. Treasury official said on Tuesday that Yellen is working with the Democratic chairs of House and Senate tax writing committees to include provisions to bring U.S. tax law in line with the OECD goals.
+A U.S. Treasury official said on Tuesday that Yellen is working with the Democratic chairs of House and Senate tax writing committees to include provisions in the reconciliation legislation to bring U.S. tax law in line with the OECD goals.

 The official said the multinational taxing rights proposal has been carefully crafted to appeal to both Democrats and Republicans, as it eliminates discrimination against U.S. companies and would ban digital services taxes targeting U.S. technology firms.
 Preliminary estimates show that revenues would not be lost to other countries, the official said, addressing a common Republican complaint.